vpreston/science-udp-server/README.md

 Examples of how to run all utilities in a terminal are provided at the top of each script.

 To test the workflow, a `sentry_spoofer.py` is provided which can generate or read out messages of the right format for the SENTRY or USBL services.

+## Contact
+For questions or comments on this work, please contact Victoria Preston (vpreston) or Genevieve Flaspohler (geflaspohler).
+An MIT license is applied to this work.